10 Common Data Visualization Interview Questions (+ Answers)

 10 data visualization interview questions

 You will likely encounter questions during your job interview process that test your knowledge and expertise in data visualization tools.
-Here are some standard questions you can encounter and guidance on how to answer them.
+To help you prepare for it, here are some standard questions you may encounter and guidance on how to answer them.

 1. What are the different filters used in data visualization?